bakkeby/xcolor/README.md

 ## Issues

-Bugs & Issues should be reported at [GitHub](https://github.com/Soft/xcolor/issues).
+Bugs & Issues should be reported at upstream [GitHub](https://github.com/Soft/xcolor/issues).